andreas-breidenthal/The-Holmes-Lineage/Book_3_The_Roman_World.md

 None of which reached the deeper arrangement.
 The under-declarations had been organised — not separately decided by individual estate holders acting from individual self-interest, but co-ordinated across districts by a mechanism that the commission did not have the mandate or the orientation to detect.
 The grain that was not declared was not merely sold at private market prices; it was sold through a specific set of intermediaries, all of whom were connected to a shipping enterprise based in Carthage but with substantial interests in Ostia, which enterprise had, Septimius Holcus noted in the private family record, connections that bore a close structural resemblance to the trading-house arrangement his father had identified in Rome a generation before.
 The name had changed again.
 The mechanism — the legitimate operation as the visible face of an illegitimate one, the intermediary who appeared in no official document, the silver that moved through a clean account before arriving at a destination that the audit trail did not reach — was the same mechanism it had always been.

-He retired from the administration in 183 AD, having given the proconsular commission everything it needed to pursue the estates and the assessors, and nothing that would direct it toward the deeper structure.
+He retired from the administration in AD 183, having given the proconsular commission everything it needed to pursue the estates and the assessors, and nothing that would direct it toward the deeper structure.
 That record he kept for the family.
 He had by this point a comprehensive understanding of what the network was and how it operated.
 What he did not have, and what he knew no single man in a single career could have, was the leverage to remove it.

 *Children:*
 - **Caracallus Holcus** — direct line; see next entry.